 Amautik – the Inuit winter babywearing way

 Interestingly enough, winter babywearing has been around for longer than religion!
 The Inuit women from Eastern Canada have been doing this for decades.
-They have been using what is called Amauti – a specially made winter parka with large warm hood at the back.
+They have been using what is called Amaurik (or Amauti) – a specially made winter parka with large warm hood at the back.